hyriver/pydaymet/README.rst

 ----------

 PyDaymet offers two functions for getting climate data; ``get_byloc`` and ``get_bygeom``.
-The arguments of these function are identical except that the first argument of the latter should be polygon and the former a coordinate (a tuple of length two as in (x, y)).
-The input geometry or coordinates can be any valid CRS and by default EPSG:4326 is considered as the input CRS.
+The arguments of these functions are identical except the first argument where the latter should be polygon and the former should be a coordinate (a tuple of length two as in (x, y)).
+The input geometry or coordinate can be in any valid CRS (defaults to EPSG:4326).
 It is noted that both functions have a ``pet`` flag for computing PET.

 .. code-block:: python